-It is assumed that the readers of this manual have a basic knowledge of microcontrollers, Windows, and Linux, and some knowledge of electrical and logic circuits.
+It is assumed that the readers of this manual have a basic knowledge of microcontrollers, Windows, Linux, and macOS, and some knowledge of electrical and logic circuits.

 Use this software after sufficiently confirming the manual of the microcontroller in use.